RadovicDanilo/Reaper-Keyboard-Foot-Controller/README.md

 * Set it to be the **first track (track 1)**
 * Create a **Custom Action** using `Action: Skip next action if CC parameter <= 0/mid` followed by `Track: toggle solo for track 01`.
-* everything else is the same for the keyboard version, set volume to -inf and dock to the reaper docker
+* everything else is the same as for the keyboard version, set volume to -inf and dock to the reaper docker etc.